EXPLAINER-How NATO's defense obligations could be triggered by Ukraine conflict | Law-Order

 While insisting that the United States has no interest in going to war against Russia, President Joe Biden has said from the start of Moscow's invasion that Washington would meet its Article 5 commitments to defend NATO partners.
 "America's fully prepared with our NATO allies to defend every single inch of NATO territory.

-The following is an explanation of Article 5: WHAT IS ARTICLE 5?
+The following is an explanation of Article 5 and what might occur if it is activated: WHAT IS ARTICLE 5?

 Article 5 is the cornerstone of the founding treaty of NATO, which was created in 1949 with the U.S. military as its powerful mainstay essentially to counter the Soviet Union and its Eastern bloc satellites during the Cold War.
 The charter stipulates that "the Parties agree that an armed attack against one or more of them in Europe or North America shall be considered an attack against them all."